open-telemetry/oteps/text/entities/0256-entities-data-model.md

 OpenTelemetry semantic conventions will be enhanced to include entity definitions for well-known entities such as Service, Process, Host, etc.

-For well-known entity types LID(E) is defined in Otel semantic conventions per entity type.
-The value of LID is a flat set of key/value attributes.
+For well-known entity types LID(E) is defined in OTel semantic conventions per entity type.
+The value of LID is a map of key/value attributes.
 For example, for entity of type "process" the semantic conventions define LID as 2 attributes:

 ```json5